 Government schooling in Canberra is leading the way in preparing young people for the opportunities and challenges of life in the 21st century.
 With one of the best government education systems in the country, Canberra government school students consistently rate as the best educated in Australia and among the brightest in the world.
 An international education in Canberra sets students apart from their peers and provides multiple pathways to success.

 The International Education Unit (IEU) is responsible for the enrolment of international students from Preschool to Year 12 in government schools in Canberra.
 In the ACT, a child is of compulsory education age from the age of six.
 For preschool aged children, enrolment placement for the dependants of temporary residents is subject to the availability of places.
 Please note, children must be four years of age by 30 April in the year they commence preschool.

-The ACT Government Education and Training Directorate is bound by the Education Services for Overseas Students Act 2000 (ESOS Act).
-Under the ESOS Act, actions as an international education provider are mandated by the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (National Code).
-Under Standard 5 of the National Code, the ACT Government Education Directorate accepts responsibility for the welfare of students under the age of 18 who are not cared for by a Department of Immigration and Border Protection suitable relative in Australia.
+All providers of international education are mandated to comply with both the Education Services for Overseas Students Act 2000 (ESOS Act) https://internationaleducation.gov.au/Regulatory-Information/Pages/Regulatoryinformation.aspx and the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (National Code) https://www.legislation.gov.au/Details/F2017L01182.
+Under Standard 5 of the National Code, the ACT Government Education Directorate accepts responsibility for the welfare of students under the age of 18 who are not cared for by a Department of Home Affairs suitable relative in Australia.